abinit/abinit/doc/tutorial/gw2.md

 see [[cite:Lebegue2003]].
 You may be interested to see the plasmon satellite of Aluminum, which can be accounted for within the GW approximation.

-Remember that the spectral function is almost (except some matrix elements) the spectrum which is measured in photoemission spectroscopy (PES).
+Remember that the spectral function is proportional to (with some multiplicative matrix elements) the spectrum which is measured in photoemission spectroscopy (PES).
 In PES, a photon impinges the sample and extracts an electron from the material.
 The difference of energy between the incoming photon and the obtained electron gives the binding energy of the electron in the solid, or in other words the quasiparticle energy or the band structure.
 In simple metals, an additional process can take place
-easily: the impinging photon can **extract an electron together with a global charge oscillation in the sample**.
+easily: the impinging photon can *extract an electron together with a global charge oscillation in the sample*.
 The extracted electron will have a kinetic energy lower than in the direct process, because a part of the energy has gone to the plasmon.
 The electron will appear to have a larger binding energy...
 You will see that the spectral function of Aluminum consists of a main peak